mbadry1/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

 ### 5) Face Verification and Binary Classification

-- Triplet loss is one way to learn the parameters of a conv net for face recognition there's another way to learn these parameters as a straight binary classification problem.
+- Triplet loss is one way to learn the parameters of a conv net for face recognition.
+Another way to learn these parameters as a straight binary classification problem.
 - Learning the similarity function another way:
   - ![](Images/36.png)
   - The final layer is a sigmoid layer.
   - `Y' = wi * Sigmoid ( f(x(i)) - f(x(j)) ) + b` where the subtraction is the Manhattan distance between f(x(i)) and f(x(j))
-  - Some other similarities can be Euclidean and Ki square similarity.
+  - Some other similarities can be Euclidean and Chi square similarity.
   - The NN here is Siamese means the top and bottom convs has the same parameters.
 - The paper for this work: [[Taigman et. al., 2014.
 DeepFace closing the gap to human level performance]](https://www.cv-foundation.org/openaccess/content_cvpr_2014/html/Taigman_DeepFace_Closing_the_2014_CVPR_paper.html)
 - A good performance/deployment trick: